semgrep/semgrep-docs/docs/experiments/extract-mode.md

 Extract mode has one **optional** field:
   - `reduce`

-The extract mode specific fields are further explained in two sections below.
+The fields specific to extract mode are further explained in the sections below.

 ### `extract`